Skip to content

 Sin Escalates

 I know what some of you are thinking right now.
-I don’t drink, so I’m good on this one.
+I don’t drink, so I’m good.
 Next verse!
 Hold your horses.
 This verse serves as a tried and true formula for how sin escalates: If I engage in Sin A, that will lead to Sin B.

 If I cheat on one homework assignment, that will lead to … cheating on a college admissions essay.